dana-rocha/dana-rocha.github.io/README.md

 Website design inspired by Daniel Zhao.
-Profile Picture was taken by Victoria Romulo.
+My profile picture was taken by Victoria Romulo.